DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **Security Risks**: [CWE-352](https://cwe.mitre.org/data/definitions/352.html)

-This section provides information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
-The vulnerability affects applications that perform POST requests including those using DevExpress AJAX-enabled controls such as the Grid View.
-Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References (for example: `_example.com/app/SecureReport.aspx?id=1_`), they do not protect you from CSRF attacks.
+This section contains information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
+The vulnerability affects applications that perform POST requests, which includes requests made by DevExpress AJAX-enabled controls such as the Grid View.
+Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References (for example: `example.com/app/SecureReport.aspx?id=1`), they do not protect you from CSRF attacks.

 The possible security breach could occur as follows:

 1. A malefactor implements a phishing page.
-2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application using the user's cookies.
+2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application with the user's cookies.
-3. As a result, the malicious action is performed on the user's behalf, allowing the malefactor to access or modify the user's data or account info.
+3. As a result, the malicious action is performed on the user's behalf, so the malefactor can access or modify the user's private data or account information.

 For more information on the vulnerability, refer to the [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html) article.